Running our React sample app

 In this guide, you'll get a brief introduction to website development practices with Kentico Kontent.
-You'll start by running the .NET sample application on your machine and updating an article in your Sample Project.
-Then you can explore how the article's content is structured.
+You'll start by running a React sample application on your machine and updating an article in the Sample Project.
+Then you will explore how the content of the article is structured.

 New to Content as a Service?